Furbearer Hunting & Trapping

 - A signed affidavit attesting to having a prior trapping license.

 It is mandatory for trappers to fill out and return an Annual Trapper’s Report for each year they possess a trapping license.

 Anyone dealing in pelts must have a valid fur buyer’s license.
 The fur buyer’s license is available from Fish & Wildlife in Springfield (phone 802-289-0613).

 - Trapping in Wildlife Management Unit-E requires setting traps under special restrictions designed to avoid Canada lynx.
 This regulation is available on the Fish & Wildlife website and from our offices.

 - Trappers are required to check their traps at least once a day and dispatch or release any captured animal.
-The only exception is body gripping traps set in the water or set under the ice, colony/cage traps set underwater, or foothold traps under the ice, which trappers are required to check every three calendar days and remove any animal caught.
+The only exceptions are body gripping traps set in the water or set under the ice, colony/cage traps set underwater, or foothold traps under the ice, which trappers are required to check every three calendar days and remove any animal caught.

 - All traps under ice will be marked with a tag visible above the ice.

-- Body gripping traps with a jaw spread over eight inches must be set five feet or higher above the ground, or in the water (see diagram, page 39).
+- Body gripping traps with a jaw spread over eight inches must be set five feet or higher above the ground, or in the water (see diagram below).

 - A person shall not use toothed foothold traps or snares when trapping.